Assessment of Essential Skills Waiver

 Assessment of Essential Skills Review Panel

-The Assessment of Essential Skills Review Panel is charged with making recommendations on:
+The Assessment of Essential Skills Review Panel (AESRP) is charged with making recommendations on:

 The State Board of Education considers recommendations from AESRP, but is not obligated to adopt AESRP's recommendations.
 The State Board of Education may ask for additional information from AESRP, beyond the recommendation, or may ask AESRP for a general position.

-All meetings of the Assessment of Essential Skills Review Panel are open to the public and will conform to Oregon public meetings laws.
+All meetings of the Assessment of Essential Skills Review Panel (AESRP) are open to the public and will conform to Oregon public meeting laws.
 The upcoming meeting schedule and materials from past meetings are posted online.
 Meeting notifications are emailed through the Assessment and Accountability Update Newsletter.

-In response to the 2021 Legislative Session and SB 744, AESRP Meetings have been suspended while ODE engages in the process of reviewing the assessment of Essential Skills requirements.
+• Meeting Date and Time: In response to the 2021 Legislative Session and SB 744, AESRP Meetings have been suspended while ODE engages in the process of reviewing the Assessment of Essential Skills requirements.

 2019-20